-- An implementable policy relating to inclusionary housing provision; - Active promotion and facilitation of pilot projects implemented with public and private partners to demonstrate the inclusionary policy and supportive incentives where applicable;
+- An implementable policy relating to inclusionary housing provision; - Active promotion and facilitation of pilot projects implemented with public and private partners to demonstrate the inclusionary policy and supportive incentives where applicable; - Comprehensive land assembly strategy that considers value capture mechanisms and land value capture, land banking, etc.

-- Comprehensive land assembly strategy that considers value capture mechanisms and land value capture, land banking, etc. - Rationalised and clustered social facilities on corridors and TOD locations through demonstrated projects; - Prioritising and encouraging employment-intensive land uses in areas of need; - Technologies to supplement resource demand management measures employed by the city (e.g. grey water, alternative electricity, etc.). - c) Outer boundary of the 'incremental growth and consolidation areas': Employing a range of new generation urban growth management tools and processes - Using established growth management tools to appropriately phase development approvals and infrastructure investment decisions. - Articulation of growth management tools to ensure operational and capital budget expenditure leads to the long-term financial sustainability of the City. - Design and development of evidence-based, datadriven urban development monitoring systems to track progress relating to the realisation of a transit-orientated urban form; - Spatial targeting and improved facilitation of private and public sector investment via the designation of 'priority areas', (i.e. the highest priority being afforded to the urban inner core), with the following associated development parameters and procedural guidelines (refer to MSDF Annexure): - Spatial transformation areas based on opportunity to spatially transform Cape Town; - Incremental growth and consolidation areas where the City is committed to servicing existing communities and new developments, subject to capacity; - Discouraged growth areas (no investment from the City); - Natural assets (areas protected in perpetuity)
+- Rationalised and clustered social facilities on corridors and TOD locations through demonstrated projects; - Prioritising and encouraging employment-intensive land uses in areas of need; - Technologies to supplement resource demand management measures employed by the city (e.g. grey water, alternative electricity, etc.). - c) Urban Edge: Employing a range of new generation urban growth management tools and processes - Using established growth management tools (for example, the urban edge) to appropriately phase development approvals and infrastructure investment decisions. - Articulation of growth management tools to ensure operational and capital budget expenditure leads to the long-term financial sustainability of the City. - Design and development of evidence-based, datadriven urban development monitoring systems to track progress relating to the realisation of a transit-orientated urban form; - Spatial targeting and improved facilitation of private and public sector investment via the designation of 'priority areas', 'managed growth areas' and 'protection areas' with associated development parameters and procedural guidelines as follows: